makrai/notes/kratzer88-stage-level-individual-level-pred.md

-' there is always a sonata that a pianist knows by heart' well eln Pianist eine Senate lmmer auswendig kann since a pianist a sonata always by heart knQws
+' there is always a sonata that a pianist knows by heart' well eln Pianist eine Senate lmmer auswendig kann since a pianist a sonata always by heart knows
 'a pianist knows any sonata (he plays) by heart' since a pianist always knows a sonata by heart